 These methods are used the most frequently in social and emotional skills assessments.
 They provide a simple and efficient way to collect information from a large number of respondents, are cost efficient and simple to administer, tend to produce consistent results, and in many cases provide a remarkably high approximation of objective measures.

-The study collects information on students' and their parent's background characteristics, as well as on family, school, and community learning contexts through four contextual questionnaires developed for: students, parents, teachers and school principals.
+The survey collects information on students' and their parent's background characteristics, as well as on family, school, and community learning contexts through four contextual questionnaires developed for: students, parents, teachers and school principals.

 The contextual questionnaires aim to capture the most relevant information that influences students’ social and emotional skills development in line with characteristics of this study that tend to be more responsive to policy interventions and adapting teaching methods.

-• The study is administrated to groups of students belonging to the same cohort in a controlled school setting.
+• The survey is administrated to groups of students belonging to the same cohort in a controlled school setting.

-• A trained study administrator delivers the study, with school staff present.
+• A trained survey administrator delivers the survey, with school staff present.

 • Parents, teachers and principals complete their questionnaires individually.